 - Arbitrators often side with employers and may not take your rights as seriously as would a California court.

 - Arbitration is governed by both state and federal law, which frequently conflict with each other.

-Below, our California employment law attorneys address frequently asked questions about arbitration agreements and how it may affect your case:
+Below, our California labor and employment attorneys address frequently asked questions about arbitration agreements and how they may affect your case:

 - 1. What is an arbitration agreement?